SiliconLabs/application_examples/platform/README.md

 ## Submodules ##

+- peripheral_examples
+  - Examples that demonstrate the peripherals of Silicon Labs Series 0, Series 1, and Series 2 devices.
 - platform_applications
-  - MCU examples made for EFM and EFR series 1 devices.
+  - Platform examples made for EFM and EFR devices.

 ## Supported Series 0 Devices ##